rfdrake/ansible-awx-netbox-examples/README.md

 things a bit.

 There are a couple of unstated dependencies which I found when trying to test this in other environments.
+Here is a cli list of dependencies needed.

 ```
 ansible-galaxy collections install netbox.netbox community.network ansible.utils
-pip install pynetbox packaging pytz netaddr
+pip install pynetbox packaging pytz netaddr jmespath
 ```